thinkb4/a-walk-in-javascript/day_02.md

 ### Operators precedence

 Just like in math, in computer programming there's a set of rules or conventions to define which procedure to perform first in order to evaluate an expression.
 Depending on the order we might have different results.
-Javascript is not an exception and we cas see this table very well explained at [MDN web Docs - Operator precedence](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence).
+Javascript is not an exception and we can see this table very well explained at [MDN web Docs - Operator precedence](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence).

 ### The case of the ... ( spread/rest "operator" )